 - Proposed pricing.

 This is not an exhaustive list.
-However, for purposes of filing a bid protest that challenges the agency’s best value trade off as stated in the solicitation, protestors must understand that the agency has broad discretion on what it believes to be the best value.
+However, for purposes of filing a bid protest that challenges the agency’s best value trade off approach as stated in the solicitation, protestors must understand that the agency has broad discretion on what it believes to be the best value.

 - Agencies should not just use mechanical scoring systems to determine the best value contracting award decision.

-Government’s Obligation to Justify its RFP Best Value Trade off Analysis and Source Selection Decision
+Government’s Obligation to Justify its RFP Best Value Trade off Requirements Analysis and Source Selection Decision

 When litigating a bid protest based on the government’s best value trade off theory, the agency always has to justify its award decision, comply with the solicitation, and it cannot violate procurement law.
 The award decision must be adequately documented in the source selection record.

 In bid protest litigation, courts will always look to see if the agency’s source selection authority substantively and meaningfully considered the evaluated differences between your proposal and the intervenor’s (awardee’s) proposal.
 A good example occurs when there is a dispute about past performance records.

 How does GAO review the agency’s compliance with procurement law?
 The GAO looks at documents in the source selection record.
-The Agency must have some rational basis for its best value trade off analysis.
+The Agency must have some rational basis for its best value trade off approach.
 However, it often lacks the legal obligation to find the precise differences between the two competing proposals; this could lead to a successful protest.

 Agency must have adequate documentation.
 In a bid protest, the Contracting Agency’s source selection authority must document the basis for concluding that the differences between competing proposals were not significant, and that choice of the protester’s higher-priced proposal was not justified.